Networked Communication for Decentralised Agents in Mean-Field Games: Introduction

+We argue that the fact that these studies have generally been modelling exercises rather than actually applied to real-world settings is at least in part due to classical algorithms being conceived in ways that may not be practical for real-world deployments (for example, they try to find solutions via analytical methods or oracles \citep{survey_learningMFGs}) .
+Though we do not claim to have finally solved this issue nor present real-world case studies ourselves, our work is motivated by the desire to remove some of the obstacles towards MFG algorithms that might be more realistic and practical.

-For large, complex many-agent systems in the real world (e.g. swarm robotics, autonomous vehicle traffic), it may be infeasible to find MFG-NEs analytically or via oracles/simulations of an infinite population (as they have been traditionally) , such that learning must instead be conducted directly by the original finite population in its deployed environment.
-In such settings, in contrast to many previous methods, desirable qualities for MFG algorithms include: learning from the empirical distribution of $N$ agents (i.e. this distribution is generated only by the policies of the agents, rather than being updated by the algorithm itself or an external oracle/simulator); learning from a single continued system run that is not arbitrarily externally reset as in episodic learning; model-free learning; decentralisation; fast practical convergence; and robustness to unexpected failures of decentralised learners or changes in population size \citep{10100954}.
+For large, complex many-agent systems of physical decision makers deployed in the real world, such as swarm robotics or autonomous vehicle traffic, it may be infeasible to find MFG-NEs via analytical methods or oracles as they have been traditionally, such that learning must instead be conducted directly by an actual finite population in its deployed environment.
+In contrast to the restrictive assumptions of many previous methods, we argue that in such deployed scenarios desirable qualities for MFG algorithms include (these motivate the setting of the algorithms we present):

+\begin{itemize} \item the ability to learn from an empirical distribution of $N$ agents (i.e. this distribution is generated only by the policies of the agents, rather than being updated or manipulated by the algorithm itself or an external oracle/simulator); \item learning online from a single, non-episodic system run (also referred to in other works as a single sample path/trajectory \citep{zaman2023oraclefree,policy_mirror_independent}) - i.e. similar to the above, the population is not arbitrarily reset by an external controller, since it might be impractical to repeatedly reset the large deployed population; \item learning without reliance on a model of the system; \item decentralisation; \item fast practical convergence \citep{HUANG2025114057}; \item and robustness to unexpected failures of decentralised learners or changes in population size \citep{10100954}. \end{itemize}

+We give a detailed comparison with prior methods, which omit one or more of these desiderata, in Sec. \ref{related_work}.
+However we elaborate here on one quality in particular, namely the fact that almost all prior work relies on a centralised node to learn on behalf of all the agents.
+In this context `centralised' does not necessarily imply global observability of the whole population's actions - which would generally make computation infeasible given the complexity of the problem - but rather that learning is only conducted from the samples of a single representative agent, whose policy updates are assumed to be automatically pushed to the rest of the population by the central node \citep{Fornasier_Solombrino_2014,carmona2019linear,learningMFGs,doi:10.1073/pnas.1922204117,one_that_may_sample,survey_learningMFGs,angiuli2021unified,angiuli2023convergence,Anahtarci2020QLearningIR,zaman2023oraclefree,INOUE2023100217,policy_mirror_independent,lee2024mean,jeloka2025learning,yang2025discounted}.
+For this reason, whilst `centralised learning' is the term used in prior works, we generally refer to `central-agent learning' to reduce confusion.